-Lengthy permit acquisition processes, bureaucratic inefficiencies, and regulatory disparities among different jurisdictions can significantly prolong project timelines and inflate costs.
-Moreover, fluctuations in regulations or unexpected policy changes can disrupt ongoing projects and deter potential investments.
+Lengthy permit acquisition processes, bureaucratic inefficiencies, and regulatory disparities among different jurisdictions significantly prolong project timelines and inflate costs.
+Moreover, fluctuations in regulations or unexpected policy changes disrupts ongoing projects and deter potential investments.

 Renovation